calbergs/spotify-api/README.md

 ## Further Improvements (Work In Progress)

-- Implement data quality checks to catch any errors in the dataset
+- Implement data quality checks to catch any potential errors in the dataset
 - Create unit tests to ensure pipeline is running as intended
 - Include CI/CD
 - Create more visualizations to uncover more insights